FAQ for Sub Seeker Advertisers

 Phase 1 of Sub Seeker is designed for substitute teachers at primary and post primary levels.

 Where there are multiple vacancies for the same day, you can send multiple offers to teachers.
 However, where there is only one vacancy and a teacher has accepted a position, schools will need to withdraw any other offers from teachers who have not yet responded.
-Note: The school cannot use the ‘withdraw offer’ function once an offer has been accepted by a teacher.
+Note: The school can only cancel an accepted offer in exceptional circumstances.
 Where multiple offers have been made for the same position, one or more of these teachers could accept these offers.

 - More than one teacher could turn up at the school for the same position